battaglr/stuff/readme.md

 # Stuff

-You have entered to the place where I keep some of my stuff.
-Be careful, some may explode, some may bite you, and most may just do nothing.
+The place where I keep some of my stuff.
+You are invited to come in.

-Almost all the code you'll find here will be ugly, stupid, and in no way should be used for anything.

 ## License

-Don't touch my stuff!
-Kidding, here's nothing of value, do whatever.
+If you find something useful: just use it!